 Some possible responses to this question include:

-What’s interesting about this expression is that you can also say Parli l’italiano? with the determiner l’ (the) in front of italiano.
+What’s interesting about this expression is that you can also say Parli l’italiano? with the definite article l’ (the) in front of italiano.
 Literally this translates as Do you speak the Italian?

 Both versions are grammatically correct but their usage varies across different regions.
-Some Italian speakers swear by italiano on its own whereas others would find it funny to leave out the determiner.
+Some Italian speakers swear by italiano on its own whereas others would find it funny to leave out the definite article.

 This rule only applies to the verbs parlare (to speak / talk), insegnare (to teach) and studiare (to study) however.
-With other verbs such as apprendere (to learn / assimilate), imparare (to learn) and conoscere (to know), the determiner is required.
+For other verbs such as apprendere (to learn / assimilate), imparare (to learn) and conoscere (to know), the definite article is required.